Zoo Interchange: Build alternatives

-Modernization alternatives
+Modernization alternative

-The modernization alternatives involved completely rebuilding and reconfiguring the interchange to new standards.
+The "modernization" alternatives involved completely rebuilding and reconfiguring the interchange to new standards.
 Two similar versions of a modernization design were proposed.
 These designs featured all exits on the right, full shoulders on all mainlines and ramps, two lanes on some ramps, and smoother curves to allow greater speed.
 The primary difference was the number of lanes through the interchange; one design had six, and the other had eight.
-The six-lane variant was eliminated because it was not expected to adequately handle future traffic volumes.
-The eight-lane variant would solve all of the problems, and was favored by the department, but it faced opposition by the public because of high costs and environmental impacts.
+The six-lane variant was eliminated because it was not expected to adequately handle future traffic volumes, as predicted by WisDOT.
+The eight-lane variant would theoretically solve all of the problems, and was favored by the department, but it faced opposition by the public because of high costs and environmental impacts.
 Following public hearings, this design was eliminated.

 Reduced impacts alternative

-Based on input from the public, WisDOT took components from several of the eliminated designs to develop a new modernization option, called the reduced impacts alternative.
-This design would still solve all of the problems, but would have a lower cost, less environmental impact, and require significantly less property and utility relocations.
+Based on input from the public, WisDOT took components from several of the eliminated designs to develop a new option, called the reduced impacts alternative.
+This design was still intended to solve all of the problems, but would have a lower cost, less environmental impact, and require significantly less property and utility relocations.
 The design would have only four lanes on I-94, but included 18 ft shoulders that would allow it to be increased to six lanes in the future.
 The design also reduced the number of levels from five to four and eliminated a loop ramp.
 As the new design would not work with plans for the approach legs from other designs, reduced impacts alternative plans were also developed for each leg.